alextsfox/FluxCourse-2023-Project-HighFreqSensitivity/scripts/README.md

 # Code for the FluxCourse 2023 High Frequency Data Processing Project

+Create your own directory for your own scripts and analyses!

 * `get_lostcreek_data.sh`: For the Lost Creek Ameriflux site, downloads and extracts high frequency data.
 Also downloads biomet data.
 Modify this file for your own directory structure
 * `_get_lostcreek_biomet_data.py`: Helper script
 * `_get_lostcreek_biomet_data.py`: Helper script